Bayesian Hierarchical Modeling for Bivariate Multiscale Spatial Data with Application to Blood Test Monitoring: Introduction

 In univariate settings, a typical multiscale problem occurs when we observe data at one scale but are instead interested in conducting inference on another scale.
 This is commonly known as the spatial change of support (COS) problem (see \citealp{GY02} for a comprehensive review).
 One type of COS is to use data collected at one areal scale to predict on another areal scale.
 These two scales are often misaligned in practice, and COS is achieved through a partitioning of the available supports (i.e., source supports) and the support for inference (i.e., target support), and assuming the process is piece-wise constant over this partitioning (\citealp{MC98}; \citealp{MC99}).
 There are other types of COS and multiscale approaches such as points-to-regions prediction where COS can be achieved by integrating the point process up to an areal support (\citealp{Benedetti22}; \citealp{bradley17}; \citealp{Gelfand01}; \citealp{Qu21}; \citealp{WB2005}); however, this type of multiscale features are not present in the Dartmouth Atlas Data.
 Our goal is to develop innovative bivariate multiscale spatial models through combining standard multivariate spatial models with the appropriate multiscale approach for correlated spatial responses observed over spatially misaligned areal scales.

 We mainly consider three multivariate spatial models: the spatial random effects model (\citealp{CJ08}), the multivariate conditional autoregressive (MCAR) model (\citealp{Gelfand03}), and ordered (by variable) hierarchical model (\citealp{RB99}).
 In the spatial random effects model, dependence between variables is induced through a mean-zero random vector shared across all locations and variables.
 This model uses areal-referenced basis function expansions.
-One areal-referenced basis function to use is the Moran's I basis functions (\citealp{bradley15}; \citealp{bradley18}) or the Obled-Creutin basis functions (\citealp{bradley17}; \citealp{OC86}), which have been used in a multivariate multiscale framework (\citealp{Daw22}).
+One areal-referenced basis function to use is the Moran's I basis functions (\citealp{bradley15}; \citealp{bradley18}) or the Obled-Creutin basis functions (\citealp{bradley17}; \citealp{OC86}).
 In the bivariate case, we consider an ordered hierarchical model and use basis functions to model one of the variables.
 Ordering variables may be very difficult in such models, but is straightforward for bivariate data (\citealp{Banerjee15}, pg.
 274).
 We also consider the MCAR model (\citealp{CB03}; \mbox{\citealp{Gelfand03}}).
 As an extension of the CAR model, the MCAR model is naturally defined for areal data and adopts a separable-type structure using the Kronecker product in the covariance specification for computational gains \citep{MG93}.

 In this paper, we propose three bivariate multiscale spatial models by combining the multivariate spatial random effects model, MCAR model, and ordered hierarchical model with the multiscale spatial approach within a Bayesian hierarchical modeling framework.
 Bayesian modeling is fairly natural for our application, since our data is particularly high-dimensional and Bayesian modeling allows for uncertainty quantification.
 We call these models the multiscale spatial random effects (MS-SRE) model, the multiscale MCAR (MS-MCAR) model, and the multiscale ordered hierarchical (MS-OH) model.
 All three strategies, namely, MS-SRE, MS-MCAR, and MS-OH are new (i.e., to our knowledge have not been formally introduced in the literature), and they each represent a contribution.